PistonDevelopers/piston/GUIDE.md

 ## Introduction

-#### [RFC]
-    Someone more familiar with project would be able to give a more accurate explanation for Why Piston
 ### Why Piston?

 Piston is a game engine focusing on user-friendliness, back-end agnostic interface and game development research using the Rust language.